-Some murders are never forgotten...
+Some paths lead only to the grave...
 The gripping twenty-third mystery in the Wesley Peterson series from acclaimed crime writer Kate Ellis.

 The gripping twenty-third mystery in the Wesley Peterson series from acclaimed crime writer Kate Ellis.
 'A beguiling author who interweaves past and present' The Times